Before Your Surgery

 - Sleep aids such as CPAP devices if required

 Your anaesthetic will usually be provided by a professional from the Gold Coast Tweed Anaesthesia Group (07 5598 0900).
-You’ll be given some information about your anaesthetic and your anaesthetist by your colorectal surgeon.
-You’re encouraged to speak with your anaesthetist or your GP if you have any questions or concerns related to your anaesthetic.
+You will be given some information about your anaesthetic and your anaesthetist by your colorectal surgeon.
+You?re encouraged to speak with your anaesthetist or your GP if you have any questions or concerns related to your anaesthetic.

 After Your Surgery